ReviewNB/support/README.md

 ### What's the purpose of this Repo?
 * If there is any problem/question in using ReviewNb, you can open an issue on this repo.
-You can also [write to us](mailto:team@nurtch.com) if you prefer that.
+You can also [write to us](mailto:team@nurtch.com) if you'd prefer that.
 * We're building in the open.
 That means you can view [upcoming features](https://github.com/ReviewNB/support/issues?q=is%3Aopen+is%3Aissue+label%3A%22Feature+Request%22+sort%3Acreated-asc), vote on them,  and even request a new one.